Exporting to Oman

 Standards

 British standards are widely used in Oman.
-Responsibility for standards sits with the Directorate General of Standards and Specifications at the Ministry of Commerce and Industry.
+Responsibility for standards sits with the Directorate General of Standards and Specifications at the Ministry of Commerce, Industry and Investment Promotion.

 Agents, importers or cargo companies can provide guidance and advice about labelling and packaging regulations.